EfeTarimmm/DSA210-PROJ/README.md

 This project blends two key areas of interest: mental health research and data science.
 Here’s why it matters:

 - **A Data-Driven Approach to Mental Health**
-  Understanding depression should go beyond subjective assessments.
-By using real-world data, we can extract meaningful patterns.
+  Understanding depression through statistical testing strengthens the validity of our insights and avoids overreliance on subjective interpretation.

 - **Real-World Relevance**
-  Identifying the socio-economic factors that influence depression may help inform strategies for addressing mental health disparities.
+  Student mental health is increasingly recognized as a public health concern.
+By identifying key risk factors, this project contributes to targeted intervention strategies.

-- **Bridging Different Perspectives**
+- **Bridging Complementary Datasets**
-  Examining depression through multiple datasets allows us to strengthen our conclusions and ensure they are not context-dependent.
+  By analyzing two datasets—one focused on detailed academic and demographic indicators, the other on broader behavioral and stress factors—we create a richer foundation for conclusions.

 ---

 ## Dataset

-This project relies on survey data capturing a range of demographic, economic, and mental health-related variables.
+This project uses two survey-based datasets that capture a range of academic, behavioral, and psychological metrics relevant to student well-being.

-### **1. NHANES 2017-2020 Mental Health & Demographics Data**
+### **1. uni_depression.csv**
-- **Source:** National Health and Nutrition Examination Survey (NHANES)
-- **Description:** A U.S.-based dataset containing demographic, economic, and mental health screening information.
+- **Description:** A dataset collected from university students, combining PHQ‑9 depression scores with academic metrics and financial aid indicators.
 - **Key Features:**
-  - Age, gender, education level, income-to-poverty ratio
-  - Depression screening scores (PHQ-9): A nine-item questionnaire assessing depression severity based on self-reported symptoms.
-  - Health and lifestyle habits
-  - Access to healthcare and social services
-- **Scope:** U.S. population, collected through structured interviews and medical assessments.
+  - Binned CGPA ranges (e.g., “2.5–3.0”)
+  - Scholarship/waiver status
+  - PHQ-9 total depression scores

-### **2. Busara Depression Data (Kenya, 2015)**
+### **2. second_Student_Depression_Dataset.csv**
-- **Source:** Busara Center for Behavioral Economics
-- **Description:** A dataset focused on economic and social behaviors related to depression in rural Kenya.
+- **Description:** A broader dataset covering numeric CGPA values, categorized sleep duration, and stress-related variables among students.
 - **Key Features:**
-  - Household size, income levels, education, and employment status
-  - Depression screening results
+  - Depression score (PHQ‑9-style)
-  - Financial and economic activities
+  - Sleep duration categories
+  - Numeric CGPA values
-  - Social and community engagement
+  - Indicators of financial and academic pressure
-- **Scope:** Rural Kenyan population, collected via field studies and behavioral surveys.

 ---

 ## Hypotheses

-1. **Income and Depression**
+1. **Sleep Duration and Depression**
-   - **H₀:** There is no significant relationship between income level and depression risk.
+   - **H₀:** Sleep duration has no association with depression scores.
-   - **Hₐ:** Lower income levels are associated with a higher likelihood of depression.
+   - **Hₐ:** Shorter sleep durations are associated with higher depression scores.
+   *(Tested via Spearman correlation and one-way ANOVA)*

-2. **Education Level and Mental Health**
+2. **Family History and Depression**
+   - **H₀:** Family history of mental illness is independent of depression status.
+   - **Hₐ:** Students with a family history are more likely to be depressed.
+   *(Tested via chi-square test)*

+3. **CGPA and Depression**
-   - **H₀:** Education level does not influence depression prevalence.
+   - **H₀:** CGPA is not significantly associated with depression.
-   - **Hₐ:** Higher education levels are correlated with an increased risk of depression.

-3. **Social Interaction and Well-Being**
+   - **Hₐ:** Academic performance differs between depressed and non-depressed students.
+   *(Tested via t-test and Pearson correlation)*

+4. **Scholarship Status and Depression**
-   - **H₀:** Social engagement does not significantly affect mental health.
+   - **H₀:** Scholarship status does not influence depression scores.
-   - **Hₐ:** Individuals with stronger social networks experience lower rates of depression.
+   - **Hₐ:** Scholarship recipients exhibit different depression scores than non-recipients.
+   *(Tested via two-sample t-test)*

 ---